Top U.S. diplomat for Latin America resigns

-WASHINGTON — U.S. officials say the Trump administration’s top diplomat for Latin America has resigned amid internal disputes over immigration policy for the region.
+WASHINGTON — The Trump administration’s top diplomat for Latin America has resigned amid internal disputes over immigration policy for the region, U.S. officials said Wednesday.

-Two officials and a congressional aide say Assistant Secretary of State for Western Hemisphere Affairs Kimberly Breier stepped down this week, although they offered differing reasons for her departure.
-They say Breier cited personal reasons for her decision but the two officials suggested it was prompted by differences over a recent migration accord with Guatemala.
-The congressional aide said Breier’s departure was driven by family responsibilities.
+Two officials and a congressional aide said Assistant Secretary of State for Western Hemisphere Affairs Kimberly Breier stepped down earlier this week, although they offered differing reasons for her departure.
+They say Breier cited personal reasons for her decision, but the two officials suggested it was prompted by differences over a recent migration accord with Guatemala.
+The congressional aide said Breier’s departure was mainly driven by family responsibilities.

+The officials and the aide spoke on condition of anonymity because they were not authorized to publicly discuss personnel matters.
+The State Department had no immediate comment.

-The Washington Post, which first reported Breier’s resignation, reported she had clashed with the White House over the Guatemala accord that many human rights advocates oppose.
-In a tweet, President Donald Trump’s daughter Ivanka thanked Breier for her “friendship and great service.”
+The Washington Post, which first reported Breier’s resignation, said she had clashed with the White House over the Guatemala accord that many human rights advocates oppose.
+In a tweet, President Donald Trump’s daughter Ivanka thanked Breier for her “friendship and great service” and she would miss working with her.

+Breier is the second senior State Department official to leave the administration this month.
+Last week, Kiron Skinner, the department’s director of policy planning, was removed from her post following complaints about her management style, officials said.

+The Trump administration has struggled to fill numerous senior diplomatic positions and only recently were top diplomats for East Asia and the Pacific and the Middle East confirmed by the Senate.
+The posts of assistant secretary of state for South and Central Asia and for Europe are occupied by officials on an acting basis.

 Sign up for Daily Newsletters